SuffolkLITLab/docassemble-AssemblyLine-documentation/docs/writing_review_screen.md

           Do you have an existing Michigan family court case?: ${ word(yesno(has_existing_case)) }
     ```

-    Most notably is that there is a `review` attribute instead of a `fields`.
-Each element under the `review` attribute
+    This block looks like a normal question block, except there is a `review` attribute instead of `fields`.
-    is a different section, generated from screens in the interview, with the subquestion and values of the fields shown.
+    Each list item under the `review` attribute is generated from question screens in the interview, and shows the text content and the fields from that question screen.

     Each element in the review can have the following dictionary attributes: